startersclan/docker-sourceservers/README.md

 #### Updating

-To update a game server, simply initiate a pull for the game image by the `latest` tag and restart the server.
+To update a game server, simply initiate a pull for the game image by the `latest` tag and recreate the container.

-There are many ways to detect when a game server needs an update but that is beyond the scope of the project.
-Here is a simple [example](https://stackoverflow.com/a/44740429/3891117) for utilizing a `cronjob` for updating a container.
+There are many ways to detect when a game server needs an update but which are beyond the scope of the project.
+Here is [an example](https://stackoverflow.com/a/44740429/3891117) for utilizing a `cronjob` for updating a container.

 ## Important Considerations